-The development of Kamoa-Kakula has had an impact on a number of persons living around the mine's footprint area.
-Ivanhoe has sought to adhere to the International Finance Corporation's Performance Standards in the development and implementation of resettlement action plans (RAPs), as well as livelihood restoration plans (LRPs), providing both compensation and alternatives for economically and physically displaced project affected persons.
-In 2022, six households were relocated at Kamoa-Kakula, bringing the total number to 162.
+The development of Kamoa-Kakula has had an impact on several persons living around the mine's footprint area.
+Ivanhoe has sought to adhere to the IFC's Performance Standards, specifically Performance Standard 5, in the development and implementation of resettlement action plans ("RAPs"), as well as livelihood restoration plans ("LRPs"), providing both compensation and alternatives for economically and physically displaced project-affected persons.